 If on the other hand your boiler is getting old it may be worth replacing it with a more efficient 1 that could save you money in the long run and keep your home warmer.
 New boilers are expensive - typically around £2,300.
 But people receiving certain benefits may be eligible for a free boiler from an energy provider such as E.on, EDF Energy, npower or SSE.

 The quickest way to find out if you qualify is to call the Energy Saving Trust advice service - call 0300 123 1234 if you live in England, Wales or Northern Ireland, or 0808 808 2282 if you live in Scotland.
-Or get in touch with 1 of the energy providers direct (you don't always have to be a customer).
+Or get in touch with the energy providers direct (you don't always have to be a customer).

 You may also be able to save money by switching to a new energy supplier.
 For more information, read our article Household bills: why it makes sense to switch.